Tests required by Canadian immigration

 What if the chest X-ray is abnormal

 In many countries, large numbers of people have been exposed to TB and developed full or partial immunity to it.
-They may have a permanent scar or other residue from it in the lung that is visible on the X-ray.
+They may have a permanent scar or other residue from it in the lung that is visible on X-ray.
 This residue may still reactivate after many years and cause disease, as well as infect other people.

-If your X-ray shows such a suspicious residue, you may be required to repeat the X-ray in 3 months and have sputum culture tests to rule out an active or evolving TB.
+sputum culture tests to rule out an active or evolving TB.
 If there is an active infection, you will be treated at no cost.
 Nobody is expelled from Canada because of this!
 But they have to comply with the TB Control protocols.

 Blood test for HIV